SPWwj/Spectrum/README.md

 Aim for M1:
  1) Notification
  2) Shop Orders
- 3) It is possible to build an iot button for this because this will be most convenience way for user to trigger update
+ 3) It is possible to build an iot button for this because this will be most convenience way for user to trigger update, to be simulate using phone app

 After M1:
  1) Pattern Recognition